Investigation of Core Transport Barriers in DIII-D Discharges with off-axis Te Profile Peaks: Conclusion

 \section{Conclusion}

-In summary, unambiguous signatures of core energy transport barriers have been seen in DIII-D H-mode discharges triggered solely with electron cyclotron heating.
+In summary, unambiguous signatures of core electron heat transport barriers have been seen in DIII-D H-mode discharges triggered solely with electron cyclotron heating.
 This is clearly evidenced with observations of enduring hollow $T_e$ profiles and abrupt phase jumps in electron heat pulse analysis in these plasmas.
-The behavior in L-mode and dithering H-mode cases confirms a transition to H-mode is a key part of the phenomena as well as the presence of low-order rational surfaces near the core.
-The work has implications for future tokamak devices such as ITER that intend to reach the H-mode state with ECH as the dominant auxiliary heating method.
+In addition, the difference in electron temperature evolution between L-mode and H-mode cases confirms that the transition to H-mode is a key part of sustaining the off-axis $T_e$ peaks.
+Comparison with a linear transport model suggests that there is a change in core electron heat transport during L-H transition.
+This observation is consistent with previous studies \cite{Schmitz_2012,kobayashi_2023} that observe prompt transport change and confinement improvement in the plasma core at L-H transitions.
+The work has implications for future tokamak devices that intend to reach the H-mode state with ECH as the dominant auxiliary heating method.

-The exact mechanisms of ITB formation in this class of discharge remain unclear.
+The exact mechanisms of ITB formation and transport change in this class of discharge remain unclear.
 One potential trigger of ITB is the change in $q$ profile.
-For example, integer $q_{min}$ crossing\cite{Austin2006} and non-monotonic $q$ profile\cite{Osorio2021_ITB_q} can both cause the onset of ITBs, but we are unable to validate this with experimental data due to the lack of MSE diagnostic measurements during L-H transition.
-Another likely cause of ITB is the flattening of electron density gradient and the reduction of associated density gradient driven turbulence during L-H transition.
-This type of stabilization effect has been observed in simulation works of cold-pulse experiments\cite{cold_pulse}.
+For example, integer $q_{min}$ crossing \cite{Austin2006} and non-monotonic $q$ profile \cite{Osorio2021_ITB_q} can both cause the onset of ITBs, but we are unable to validate this with experimental data due to the lack of MSE diagnostic measurements during L-H transition.
+Another likely cause of transport change is the flattening of electron density gradient and the reduction of associated density gradient driven turbulence during L-H transition.
+In the dedicated experiment, the core $T_e$ response to ECH changes extremely fast after L-H transition.
+These observations are consistent with the suppression of electron micro-instabilities, leading to the improved confinement in the plasma core.
+This type of stabilization effect has been observed in simulation works of cold-pulse experiments \cite{cold_pulse}.

-Finally, previous RTP result shows that the sustainment of strongly negative $T_e$ gradient on the inside of the $T_e$ peaks can not be explained with a purely diffusive model.\cite{Mantica2005} To reproduce the quasi-steady state $T_e$ peaks, either an outward heat convection or additional electron heat flux is required inside the core.

-In the future, we will include an accurate treatment of electron density and convection in the modeling effort to perform a quantitatively assessment of ITB formation and sustainment.
-Afterwards, investigation of similar off-axis $T_e$ peaks in ITER will be pursued.